How I use Twitter

 6. One last thing

-Unlike Malcolm, I DO sometimes tweet about what I’m eating (usually Twisties and red wine, or pineapple) and I occasionally tweet cat pictures.
+I do sometimes tweet about what I’m eating (usually Twisties and red wine, or pineapple) and I occasionally tweet cat pictures.
 There will never be too many cat pictures on Twitter.

 Postscript: In January 2012 I disclosed that my name is Paula Matthewson.